 Geoffrey Jones is Minister of 2nd Limavady and Myroe Presbyterian Churches.
 He was saved at the age of 14 and is able to testify that God is faithful to all His promises.
-He is married with three children and enjoys photography.
+He is married with three grown up children and enjoys photography.

 Lee McAllister is a lifelong member of 1st Limavady Presbyterian Church.
 He is currently serving as an Accredited Preacher within PCI, whilst also working as a Customer Experience Adviser for Sky.
 Lee's love of his Lord, coupled with his love and spiritual concern for people, is the motivation which inspires him to seek souls for God's kingdom and strengthen people in faith wherever and whenever he has the opportunity.